wqruan/MPCFormer-HawkEye/README-HawkEye.md

 ## Run profiling processes

-After runningthe following commands, `log_mpcformer_online.txt` would contain the online communication size, oline communication round and running time results from MPCFomer shown in Table 2, Table 3 and Figure 7 of the paper "HawkEye: Statically and Accurately Profiling the Communication Cost of Models in Multi-party Learning" (Usenix Security 2025).
+After running the following commands, `log_mpcformer_online.txt` would contain the online communication size, online communication round, and running time results from MPCFomer shown in Table 2, Table 3, and Figure 7 of the paper "HawkEye: Statically and Accurately Profiling the Communication Cost of Models in Multi-party Learning" (Usenix Security 2025).
 It takes about ten minutes.

 ```
 cd src/benchmark/